Frederick DuCane Godman: Life and work

 Godman collected early Iranian pottery, Iznik pottery and Hispano-Moresque ware.
 Although he had visited Istanbul in 1852, the ceramics were purchased in England.
 He became well known as a collector and dealers would bring items to his home near Horsham.
 His collection included important inscribed and dated works.

 In 1873 he married Edith, the daughter of J. H. Elwes (and hence sister of Godman's friend H. J. Elwes) and after her death in 1875 married Alice, daughter of Percy Chaplin in 1891.
 Along with his second wife, later Dame Alice Mary Godman (1868–1944, who became deputy president of the British Red Cross Society), he travelled to the West Indies and through Africa.
 He had two daughters by his second wife, Eva Mary (1895–1965) and Catherine Edith (1896–1982).
 Both his daughters took an interest in natural history.
 The elder daughter Eva was killed by a vehicle when she crossed a street to post a letter.
 His collection of more than 600 pieces of Islamic pottery was transferred to the British Museum through the will of his younger daughter, Catherine, who died in 1982.

 Godman was secretary of the British Ornithological Union from 1870 to 1882 and again from 1889 to 1897, and also served as president from 1896 until 1913.
 He was a fellow of the Zoological Society of London, and member of its council from 1902.
 He was elected to the Royal Society in 1882, received a gold medal from the Linnean Society in 1918, and was made a trustee of the British Museum.

 Death

 Godman died on 19 February 1919 at 45 Pont Street, London, and was laid to rest in Cowfold, Sussex.

 Legacy

-Godman is commemorated in the scientific names of four species of reptiles: Anolis godmani, Cerrophidion godmani, Rhadinella godmani, Thamnophis godmani; one amphibian, Godman's tree frog (Tlalocohyla godmani), and the heliconid butterfly Neruda godmani.
+Godman is commemorated in the scientific names of four species of reptiles: Anolis godmani (a synonym of Anolis limifrons), Cerrophidion godmani, Rhadinella godmani, Thamnophis godmani; one amphibian, Godman's tree frog (Tlalocohyla godmani); and a heliconiine butterfly, Heliconius godmani.